 - Plus a Hi-Z direct input for your guitar.

-This audio interface also comes with built-in digital signal processing, which lets you run multiple UAD plugins simultaneously.
+This also comes with built-in digital signal processing, which lets you run multiple UAD plugins simultaneously.

 This saves your computer’s processing power from being all used up!